 - “7 Reasons Not to Take Social Security at Age 62“

 - “5 Times When It’s Smart to Claim Social Security Early“

-While some people wait until full retirement age or later to file for their benefits, many others take Social Security as soon as they can get it — which is age 62 in most cases.
+While some people wait until their full retirement age or later to file for their benefits, many others take Social Security as soon as they can get it — which is age 62 in most cases.